Konloch/Jaxon/README.md

     + Jaxon is meant to fix that by providing standard templates that contain a maintained runtime.

 ## Jaxon vs SJC Differences
-+ Jaxon is built on top of SJC
++ Jaxon is built on top of SJC and requires it to do anything
-+ Jaxon uses Maven to separate the modules
-    + Jaxon is fully Intellij compatible
-+ Jaxon is provided as an installer to make it easier for setup
-    + This also binds to your system path, allowing Jaxon from the command-line
 + Jaxon provides built-in templates - allowing you to easily start new projects
     + `jaxon template console`
++ Jaxon templates use Maven to separate the modules
++ Jaxon provides a tool to create a Jaxon-Blank-SDK to make all Jaxon templates fully Intellij compatible
 + Jaxon provides a build wrapper on top of the SJC build system
     + `jaxon build win-exe` is the equivalent of `sjc sc -s 1m -a 4198912 -l -o boot -O #win`

 ## What Does SJC Do?
-+ SJC compiles Java 1.4-1.5* compliant syntax to:
++ SJC compiles a subset of Java 1.4-1.5* compliant syntax to:
     + Native IA32 & x86_64
         + Executables for Windows & Linux
             + Win32 console application